 Counseling is available for those at risk or who receive positive test results.
 Genetic counseling after testing can help you better understand your test results and treatment options and to deal with any concerns you may have.
 Counselors can refer you to healthcare providers, advocacy organizations or support groups.

-Speak to your eye doctor at Pacific Eye Doctors in Maple Ridge about genetic testing for keratoconus and to discuss your overall eye health.
+Speak to your optometrist at Pacific Eye Doctors in Maple Ridge about genetic testing for keratoconus and to discuss your overall eye health.
 They can help you understand the risks and benefits of testing so you can make the best decision for yourself and your family.

 Scleral Lenses & Keratoconus